apache/airflow/dev/breeze/doc/ci/04_selective_checks.md

   types to execute.
 This is done because changes in core might impact all the other test types.
 * if `CI Image building` is disabled, only basic pre-commits are enabled - no 'image-depending` pre-commits are enabled.
-* If there are some setup files changed, `upgrade to newer dependencies` is enabled.
+* If there are some build dependencies changed (`hatch_build.py` and updated system dependencies in the `pyproject.toml` - then `upgrade to newer dependencies` is enabled.
 * If docs are build, the `docs-list-as-string` will determine which docs packages to build.
 This is based on several criteria: if any of the airflow core, charts, docker-stack, providers files or docs have changed, then corresponding packages are build (including cross-dependent providers).
 If any of the core files